jtwleung/Final-Project-ER-Wait-Times/README.md

     - Feed this generic data set into the revised model, and obtain the `predict_proba()` on the entire dataset.
 Merge the probability of Class 0 and probability of Class 1 into the dataset, then do EDA and plotting on this dataset, calculating the "% incidence of a > 80% (or whatever threshold we wish) probability of having an above-average wait time, per month".

     This could be examined across hospitals, across cities, across urban vs. rural divides, and so on.

+    Though this has been done preliminarily in a notebook not included in this GitHub, a more formalized approach with accompanying plots, would yield intriguing results.

 - Given that the treatment of the data prior to feeding to various models significantly impacted the model performance, it would be good to more deeply investigate how to properly deal with featuers like `hour` and `weekofyear` properly: one-hot encoding (leading to a blow-up of dimensionality) vs. label encoding (which in some ways functions like ordinal encoding in a variable that has no ordinal ordering).
 - Obtain more raw data that includes July.
     - The present dataset was missing data from Weeks 28, 29, and 30 which correspond to Stampede time in Calgary, which may have shown higher wait times.